-Expedition automatically sends some basic performance data to hydra instruments.
+Expedition automatically sends some basic performance data to the B&G Hydra processor.
 However, you need a v9.0 NMEA FFD for this sentence support in H2000.

 These may not yet be available on H3000 or H5000.

-The following are available:
+The following are available on the Hydra processor: